du5rte/notebook/Development Tools/npm.md

 ```

 ## Commands
-We can create custom npm commads flags within `package.json`
+We can create custom npm scripts to run in `package.json`

 ```json
 {